micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 Counting semaphores can be used to control access to shared resources used on ISRs, like circular buffers.

-Since they may be affected by priority inversions, their use to communicate between threads is not recommended.
+Since they may be affected by priority inversions, their use to manage common resources should be done with caution.

 ### Mutual exclusion (mutex)